-- Verify that your SQL Servers instances are patched to the same level and/or the appropriate level. - Identify whether any SQL Server instances are running unsupported versions of SQL Server (or versions whose support is about to expire). - Use quick links to Microsoft Knowledge Base articles to get more information about applied hotfixes and new hotfixes. - Keep up with the latest patches by downloading the most recent list compiled by IDERA.
+- Verify that your SQL Servers instances are patched to the same and appropriate level. - Identify whether any SQL Server instances are running unsupported versions of SQL Server (or versions whose support is about to expire). - Use quick links to Microsoft Knowledge Base articles to get more information about applied and new hotfixes. - Keep up with the latest patches by downloading the most recent list compiled by IDERA.